Verified and Tested 05/9/15

 Create a new user with sudo privileges

 After successfully updating your password, it’s recommended that you create a new user with sudo/root permissions.
-Since the common admin user for many Linux Operating Systems like Ubuntu 15.04 is “root”, we’re going to make a new admin user that will be used for day-to-day administration tasks.
-Creating a new user with root permissions will increase the security in the way your server is accessed.
-Individuals looking to target your system are going to target the root user because it’s known the be the default admin account.
-By creating a new user with sudo/root permissions, and disabling the root user, you are increasing security by using a user that isn’t already publicly known.
+Since the standard admin user for many Linux Operating Systems like Ubuntu 15.04 is “root,” we’re going to make a new admin user that will be used for day-to-day administration tasks.
+Creating a new user with root permissions will increase the security of the way your server is accessed.
+Individuals looking to target your system will target the root user because it’s known to be the default admin account.
+By creating a new user with sudo/root permissions and disabling the root user, you are increasing security by using a user that isn’t already publicly known.

 Fill in the information that applies to the user and confirm the information:

 [email protected]:~# adduser user1 Adding user `user1' ...
 Adding new group `user1' (1000) ...
 Adding new user `user1' (1000) with group `user1' ...
 Creating home directory `/home/user1' ...
 Copying files from `/etc/skel' ...
 Enter new UNIX password: Retype new UNIX password: passwd: password updated successfully Changing the user information for user1 Enter the new value, or press ENTER for the default Full Name : user1 Room Number : Work Phone : Home Phone : Other : Is the information correct?
 [Y/n] y